Oliver Massmann

-Oliver Massmann (born 1966) is a German lawyer who is a partner at Duane Morris LLP and general director at Duane Morris LLC Vietnam.
+Oliver Massmann (born 1966), son of Prof. Dietmar Willhelm Massmann, is a German lawyer who is a partner at Duane Morris LLP and general director at Duane Morris LLC Vietnam.

 From 2021 to 2023, the European Commission in Brussels and the EU Delegation in Hanoi designated Massmann as the lead advisor for the enactment of the EU-Vietnam Free Trade Agreement (EVFTA).

 Early life and education

 Born in 1966 in Germany, Massmann was raised in Oberhausen.
 He obtained his first state exam in 1994 along with his law degree from Bochum Law University.
 In 1997, he obtained the second state exam from the Ministry of Justice, Düsseldorf, Germany.
 He earned his LLM in international taxation from St. Thomas University, Florida, and received certification as an International Financial Accountant and Auditor from the College of Birmingham.
 He also holds a PhD in international business law.

 Massmann acquired Vietnamese language skills when he was a student through a language program designed by a former South Vietnamese general.
 In 1999, he relocated to Vietnam permanently, furthering his studies in the language at the University of Hanoi.
 He is now fluent in Vietnamese.

 Massmann is married and has two children.